 I've been married to a "quilt husband" Randy for almost 53 years, have two boys - Pete and Keith who are on their own, but all have been very supportive of my quilting.
 I have a beautiful granddaughter and handsome grandson (biased much?) who are my inspiration for many of the quilted things I make.
 I'm a retired landscape designer and also create original holiday decor for my clients.

-I'm the owner of an Etsy shop (www.jackandlilsworkshop.etsy.com) where I sell quilted embroidered hooded bath towels, monogrammed towels/clothing and custom logos.
+I'm the owner of an Jack & Lil's Workshop (www.jackandlilsworkshop.com) where I sell embroidered hooded bath towels, monogrammed towels/clothing, custom logos and zipper bags/purses.
 I started making quilted bibs for my DGD after the PP workshop given on the QWU site and haven't looked back!

 I've been quilting for about 50 years; have been a professional quilter for about 35 years and an NQA Certified Quilt Judge since 1974.
 I love quilting but don't have as much time as I'd like for it since running my business takes priority most of the year.
-The winter is my time to catch up on my quilt projects.
 I'm hoping that joining this group will keep me inspired all year - maybe even grab a chance to quilt over the summer!

 I live in Naploeonville, La.
 Close to Thibadeaux.
 DH and I moved here from Kalona Iowa.
 We lived in Westwego La. before Hurricane Katrina.
 We moved to Iowa to help son #2.
 My Granddaughter had brain surgery, and my son has had 10 surgeries for infected sweat glands.
 Then his youngest son had to have brain surgery.
 Apparently it runs in the family.
 All are doing fine now.
 We moved back because DH had frost bite on his feet and when it gets cold they hurt.